 The developer summit began on Thursday morning with an unconference feel.
 After introductions and greetings, we got down to brass tacks by hacking in smaller groups.
 I took the opportunity to work with [email protected] on a review, catch up on some [email protected] email, and work on a few port updates.

 I don’t believe it would be fair or honest to start writing this blog post without a huge thank you to the FreeBSD Foundation, to my company (cleverbridge AG), and to the local staff in Bucharest who organized and prepared everything for EuroBSDCon 2018.
 Without them I doubt this experience could of been possible.
 Thank you very much. 🙂

-The 2017 March/April issue of the FreeBSD Journal is now available!
-The latest issue features articles on CFEngine, Puppet on FreeBSD, Vagrant, and more.
+The September/October 2018 issue of the FreeBSD Journal is now available!
+The latest issue covers the topic of Networking, and includes articles on Internetworking in FreeBSD, TCP Stack Validation at Netflix, A Quick Tour of SDN Using Mininet, and so much more.